Where can I work as a tax preparer?

-A. A certified tax preparer has many options to pursue a rewarding career.
-Start your own business managing tax filings for your clients, or step toward a career working for accounting firms, franchise tax businesses, law firms, and more.
+A certified tax preparer has several rewarding career opportunities that they can qualify for.
+After completing your program and becoming certified, you can start your own business managing tax filings for your clients, find seasonal work with tax prep agencies, or take the first steps toward a career as an accountant working for accounting firms, franchise tax businesses, law firms, and more.

-A. Tax preparers compile tax and financial information for individuals and businesses to accurately file local, state, and federal tax paperwork.
+Tax preparers compile tax and financial information for individuals and businesses to accurately file local, state, and federal tax paperwork.
+Some of their regular responsibilities include: